Soldacium/math/README.md

 # Math - Overview

-This project's puropuse to double up as vault of my mathematical knowledge.
+This project's purpose to double up as vault of my mathematical knowledge.
 Here I will try to learn and implement different algorithms and concepts, visualize, and later explain how they work.
 Project done mostly in Angular/Typescript, some features should be double-checked by API(python + flask).

 ## Fields of math included (the planned structure ATM)